winitzki/CocoaJoin/README.md

 The result will be that a _new_ name `inc` is defined, with this new reaction.
 This new `inc` belongs to a new join definition and cannot react to the old `counter` molecule.
 This is so because a join definition always _defines_ the input molecule names as new values in the local scope.

-Due to this feature, local reactions are encapsulated and can be safely used from the outer scope.
+Due to this feature, local reactions are encapsulated and can be safely used from an outer scope.

 Example 2: map/reduce
 ---------------------